-1 The ownership information set forth in the table is based on information contained in a Schedule 13G, dated March 10, 2016, filed with the SEC by The Vanguard Group, Inc., with respect to ownership of shares of common stock, which indicated that The Vanguard Group, Inc. had sole voting power with respect to 391,872 shares, shared voting power with respect to 19,900 shares, sole dispositive power with respect to 19,378,257 shares and shared dispositive power with respect to 405,478 shares.

-- 2 The ownership information set forth in the table is based on information contained in a Schedule 13G, dated January 26, 2016, filed with the SEC by Iridian Asset Management LLC ("Iridian"), David L. Cohen ("Cohen") and Harold J. Levy ("Levy"), with respect to ownership of shares of common stock.
-Iridian is majority owned by Arovid Associates LLC, a Delaware limited liability company owned and controlled by the following: 12.5% by Cohen, 12.5% by Levy, 37.5% by LLMD LLC, a Delaware limited liability company, and 37.5% by ALHERO LLC, a Delaware limited liability company, and 37.5% by ALHERO LLC, a Delaware limited liability company.
+- The ownership information set forth in the table is based on information contained in a Schedule 13G, dated March 10, 2017, filed with the SEC by The Vanguard Group, Inc., with respect to ownership of shares of common stock, which indicated that The Vanguard Group, Inc. had sole voting power with respect to 304,564 shares, shared voting power with respect to 37,209 shares, sole dispositive power with respect to 19,144,447 shares and shared dispositive power with respect to 336,430 shares. - The ownership information set forth in the table is based on information contained in a Schedule 13G, dated January 27, 2017, filed with the SEC by BlackRock, Inc., with respect to ownership of shares of common stock, which indicated that BlackRock, Inc. had sole voting power with respect to 10,433,976 shares, shared voting power with respect to 23,843 shares, sole dispositive power with respect to 12,113,647 shares and shared dispositive power with respect to 23,843 shares. - The ownership information set forth in the table is based on information contained in a Schedule 13G, dated February 2, 2017, filed with the SEC by Iridian Asset Management LLC ("Iridian"), David L. Cohen ("Cohen") and Harold J. Levy ("Levy"), with respect to ownership of shares of common stock.
+Iridian is majority owned by Arovid Associates LLC, a Delaware limited liability company owned and controlled by the following: 12.5% by Cohen, 12.5% by Levy, 37.5% by LLMD LLC, a Delaware limited liability company, and 37.5% by ALHERO LLC, a Delaware limited liability company.
 LLMD LLC is owned 1% by Cohen, and 99% by a family trust controlled by Cohen.
 ALHERO LLC is owned 1% by Levy and 99% by a family trust controlled by Levy.
-Iridian has the direct power to vote or direct the vote, and the direct power to dispose or direct the disposition, of 16,438,712 shares of common stock.
-Cohen and Levy may be deemed to share with Iridian the power to vote or direct the vote and to dispose or direct the disposition of such shares. - 3 The ownership information set forth in the table is based on information contained in a Schedule 13G, dated January 22, 2016, filed with the SEC by BlackRock, lnc., with respect to ownership of shares of common stock, which indicated that BlackRock, lnc. had sole voting power with respect to 10,387,762 shares and sole dispositive power with respect to 12,084,062 shares. - 4 The number of shares of common stock listed in the table does not include 148,863 stock units held in the stock accounts of the non-employee directors under the Sealed Air Corporation Deferred Compensation Plan for Directors.
+Iridian has shared voting power and shared dispositive power with respect to 11,994,099 shares of common stock.
+Cohen and Levy may be deemed to share with Iridian the power to vote or direct the vote and to dispose or direct the disposition of such shares.

+Footnotes continued on following page.

+The number of shares of common stock listed in the table does not include 163,267 stock units held in the stock accounts of the non-employee directors under the Sealed Air Corporation Deferred Compensation Plan for Directors.
 Each stock unit represents one share of common stock.
 Holders of stock units cannot vote the shares represented by the units or transfer such units; see "Director Compensation-Deferred Compensation Plan" above.
 The stock units so held by non-employee directors are set forth below.

-Michael Chu
+Michael Chu 9,771

-Lawrence R. Codey 28,428
+Lawrence R. Codey 31,398

-Patrick Duff 17,587
+Patrick Duff 22,321

-Jacqueline B. Kosecoff 8,197
+Jacqueline B. Kosecoff 8,333

-William J. Marino 59,403
+William J. Marino 60,386

-Richard L. Wambold 15,995
+Richard L. Wambold 16,262

-Jerry R. Whitaker 12,098
+Jerry R. Whitaker 14,796

-Total 148,863
+Total